thathsarabandara/intro-to-ml-sjp/README.md

-# Introduction to Machine Learning SJB
+# Introduction to Machine Learning SJP (aka USJ Srilanka)

 Course designed to teach the fundamentals of machine learning, from regression and classification to deployment and an introduction to deep learning.